Alaskan Yellow Cedar

 Alaskan Yellow Cedar is not actually a cedar but is from the Cypress family.
 Much like Western Red Cedar, Alaskan Yellow Cedar is often associated with Cedars because of its texture and aromatic nature.

 Yellow Cedar grows in similar areas as Western Red Cedar, though Western Red is spread over a wider area to include inland areas.
 Yellow Cedar has some similarities with Western Red, but in every area, Yellow Cedar is superior to Western Red in stability, strength, and weather resistance; these qualities make it a premium option for exterior siding, ceilings, flooring, and trim work.

 Traditionally, Yellow Cedar is used in boat building, because of its extreme weather resistance and strength.
-This strength is counter balanced with a light weight, and because of this, Yellow Cedar is also found in aircraft construction.
+This strength is counter balanced with its light weight, and because of this, Yellow Cedar is also found in aircraft construction.

 Yellow Cedar is a prime pick for saunas and pool house construction, since the wood thrives in wet environments.
-It is also commonly found in Japanese designs for gardens and architecture; its light weight and high strength allows it to be worked in small and intricate construction like Shoji but also in large garden and outdoor structures like pergolas and gazebos, due to the availability in large timbers.
+It is also commonly found in Japanese designs for gardens and architecture; its light weight and high strength allow it to be worked in small and intricate construction like Shoji but also in large garden and outdoor structures like pergolas and gazebos, due to the availability in large timbers.

-J. Gibson McIlvain maintains a constant stock of Alaskan Yellow Cedar in common 4/4 and 5/4 sizes, but we can always get special order products in greater thickness and even large timbers, generally within a 2 week window.
-In most cases, we are asked to mill the Yellow Cedar in paneling, flooring, or siding, and we can match whatever needs your project demands, before we ship it out to the job site.
+J. Gibson McIlvain maintains a constant stock of Alaskan Yellow Cedar in common 4/4 and 5/4 sizes, but we can always get special order products in greater thickness and even large timbers generally within a 2 week window.
+In most cases, we are asked to mill the Yellow Cedar in paneling, flooring, or siding, and we can match whatever needs your project demands before we ship it out to the job site.